 The tactics of the Swedish suffrage struggle were tidy.
 The liberal and social democratic men in positions of power argued that the struggle of women should stick to the question of suffrage and that women should prove responsible and sober, all in order to meet the demands of ability.
 In Britain, the law-abiding suffrage struggle could testify that such promises proved to be empty talk.
 By the time the suffragette movement entered the stage in 1903, the organized law-abiding struggle against the oppression of the women’s category had been going on for two generations.

 About a lesser-known element of the British movement, an internationally unique phenomenon in the suffrage movement, Carla Zaccagnini recounted.
 In 1913 and 1914, suffragettes entered museums to sabotage and create scandal in protest of politicians’ broken promises.
 A total of 29 works of art were attacked with sharp tools, scissors, daggers, hand axes; the most valuable work of art (£45,000) was Diego Velazquez’s oil painting depicting the naked Venus.
-The art sabotages violated deep-lying expectations about women’s behaviour and pointed out with concrete precision that even women possess destructive capacities.
+The art sabotages violated profound expectations about women’s behaviour and pointed out with concrete precision that women like men possess destructive capacities.

 According to Carla Zaccagnini, the sabotage actions showed what it took to win the women’s suffrage.
 A thesis – it must be inserted – about cause and effect that remains to be proven: the British right to vote for women was won only after the First World War in 1918 and then only for those over 30, living on the islands, with houses or households or a university degree.
 The women’s category was not included in universal suffrage until 1928 and in the British Empire the category won the right to vote only when the countries became independent from Great Britain, in India in 1947.